temporalio/documentation/docs-src/cloud/temporal-cloud-limits-sheet.md

 - `StartChildWorkflowExecution`

 This default limit is configurable by creating a [support ticket](/cloud/support#support-ticket).

+### What is the limit on the number of Signals received per Workflow Execution?

+The number of Signals received per Workflow Execution to 10,000.

 ### What are the default limits for users and Namespaces at the account level?